microsoft/vscode-docs/docs/editor/extension-marketplace.md

 This error can be caused by a variety of reasons, such as an unsupported environment or even (unlikely) package integrity issues.
 Should you encounter this error, exercise caution before deciding to install anyway.

 It's recommended that you contact the [Visual Studio Marketplace team](mailto:vsmarketplace@microsoft.com?subject=Extension%20Signature%20Verification%20Issue) to report the issue.
 Make sure to include the extension ID.
+If you want to disable extension signature verification, you can use the `setting(extensions.verifySignature)` setting.

 ### My extensions don't synchronize when connected to a remote window